David Peel (musician): Biography

-In the early-to-mid 1990's, Peel was a mainstay on The Howard Stern Radio program, singing at his yearly live birthday shows, and he wrote "the official" song when Stern attempted to run for Governor, the song titled (and the chorus stating) "Howard Stern for Governor," repeated three times and finishing with, "For Governor of New York."
-After Stern dropped out because of financial disclosure laws, Peel changed the "Stern" to "Pataki" for George Pataki since Stern was behind him.
+In the early-to-mid 1990s, Peel was a mainstay on The Howard Stern Show, singing at his yearly live birthday shows, and he wrote "the official" song when Stern attempted to run for governor, the song titled (and the chorus stating) "Howard Stern for Governor," repeated three times and finishing with, "For Governor of New York."
+After Stern dropped out because of financial disclosure laws, Peel changed the "Stern" to "Pataki" for George Pataki since Stern was supporting him.

 In 1995, the vinyl LP tracks from An Evening With David Peel were combined with two new multi-tracked studio recordings: "Junk Rock" and "I Hate You" (recorded at Right Track Studios, NYC) for a CD release Up Against The Wall.
-In the additional studio recordings on the CD, Muruga Booker (of Genesis fame) played his "electric talking drum" on the comeback hit "Junk Rock".
+In the additional studio recordings on the CD, Muruga Booker played his "electric talking drum" on the comeback hit "Junk Rock".

-Still in 1995, Technohead produces "I Wanna Be a Hippy", a gabber remix of "I Like Marijuana", which quickly climbed the charts in many countries.
+In 1995, Technohead produced "I Wanna Be a Hippy", a gabber remix of "I Like Marijuana", which quickly climbed the charts in many countries.

 In 2011, Peel signed with Global Recording Artists.
 The David Peel Anthology, a career retrospective compiled by Peel with his favorite tracks from his entire career, was released in 2012.
 In 2011 through 2013, Peel was involved in the Occupy Wall Street protests at Zuccotti Park, in Union Square, and in other New-York-area locations.
 In addition to performing, Peel documented the protests via hundreds of photographs, some of which he released online.
 In 2013, David Peel and the Protesters released Up Against the Wall Street, an album of themed protest songs.
 In 2015, Peel was back to his fight for the legalization of marijuana, releasing his latest album as David Peel and the Lower East Side titled Give Hemp a Chance.

 He also made film music for the avant-garde director Rosa von Praunheim.

 On March 31, 2017 Peel was escorted to the Veterans Administration hospital in Manhattan New York by fellow musician Joff Wilson, after complaining that he was not feeling well.
 He suffered a series of three heart attacks upon his arrival.
-Peel died at the hospital on April 6, 2017. was buried with full military honors at Calverton National Cemetery Wading River New York Section 53 Grave 3208 on April 17, 2017.
+Peel died at the hospital on April 6, 2017. was buried with full military honors at Calverton National Cemetery in Wading River, New York (Section 53-Grave 3208) on April 17, 2017.